kibo-money/kibo/README.md

 Aka: Previous iterations

-The initial idea was totally different yet morphed over time into what it is today: a fully FOSS self-hostable on-chain data generator
+The initial idea was totally different yet morphed over time into what it is today: a fully FOSS self-hostable on-chain data generator.

 - https://github.com/drgarlic/satonomics
 - https://github.com/drgarlic/satonomics-parser